The Ultimate List of Greek Desserts You Need To Know About

-It is made from multiple stacked layers of filo (or phyllo) pastry and eaten during breakfast.
+It is made from multiple stacked layers of filo (or phyllo) pastry and is eaten during breakfast.

 The filling that is protected by layers of crunchy filo is usually semolina custard, cheese, spinach or mince.
 The original version and the one most people seek to experience is the custard option.
 Semolina custard is a frequent guest in Greek desserts as you will soon find out!

 Once baked it is cut in small pieces and dusted with a heavy layer of icing sugar and cinnamon.
 Bougatsa is very popular in Northern Greece but can be found in other places around the country as well.

 ⪼ Kalitsounia or Kaltsounia

 These sweet cheese pastries are mostly associated with the island of Crete.
 They appear just like normal mini cheese pies but come in different flavours depending on the region and preferences of the individual.